Craig Ellison

 Daniel Warsaw

 Daniel has a passion for saving wildlife and wild places and he is particularly interested in the isolated island ecologies of both New Zealand and Madagascar.
 Daniel is both a Board member and Treasurer of the Madagascar Fauna and Flora Group (MFG) one of Wellington Zoo’s conservation partners, helping to protect the rich biodiversity of eastern Madagascar.
-A member of the Zoo’s Animal Welfare Committee, Daniel is dedicated to the practical application of animal welfare science and world leading animal care.
-In 2015 Daniel was a finalist for New Zealand Young Executive of the Year and he has a Master of Business Administration (MBA, First Class Honours) from Massey University.
-In his previous role with the Zoo, as General Manager Business and Partnerships, Daniel helped to transform the Zoo’s commercial operations and re-focus the revenue/business model through a social enterprise lens.
+A member of the WAZA Membership Committee and ZAA Ethics Committee, Daniel is dedicated to the practical application of animal welfare science and world leading animal care.
+Daniel is passionate about applying sound business strategy and techniques to create sustainable change for the Zoo as a social enterprise.
+In 2015 Daniel was a finalist for New Zealand Young Executive of the Year and he has a Master of Business Administration (MBA) from Massey University.
 Prior to working with Wellington Zoo, Daniel had a fifteen-year career in the banking sector.

 Amy Hughes